-One of the most valuable things you can do for your business is to identify exactly who your target audience is.
+One of the most valuable things you can do for your business is to find exactly who your target audience is.
 A lot of entrepreneurs think they know who they’re selling to when really they’re only scraping the surface of who is in their audience.

 Chances are, you and your audience will have things in common, in fact, you might have a lot in common.
-The thing is, you’re probably a few steps ahead of your audience in whatever niche you’re selling to.
+The thing is, you’re probably a few steps ahead of your target audience in whatever niche you’re selling to.

-Rather than assuming your audience is exactly like the person you are today, it’s better to think that they’re similar to who you were before you knew what you knew about your niche now.
+Rather than assuming your target audience is exactly like the person you are today, it’s better to think that they’re similar to who you were before you knew what you knew about your niche now.

-Mistake #2: Not getting nitty-gritty enough.
+2. Not getting nitty-gritty enough

 Ask most new entrepreneurs who their audience is, and they’ll probably give you something vague.
 They might say, “Moms!” or “Artists!” or “Coders!” and that might be accurate, but it’s nowhere near detailed enough.